as791/Adversarial-Example-Attack-and-Defense/README.md

 arXiv preprint arXiv:1511.04508, 2016b.](https://arxiv.org/abs/1511.04508)

-According to the paper, defensive distillation can be done by following procedure:-
-    - Train a network F on the given training set (X,Y) by setting the temperature1 of the softmax to T.
+According to the paper, defensive distillation can be done by following procedure:- -Train a network F on the given training set (X,Y) by setting the temperature1 of the softmax to T.
-    - Compute the scores (after softmax) given by F(X) again and evaluate the scores at temperature T.
+-Compute the scores (after softmax) given by F(X) again and evaluate the scores at temperature T.
-    - Train another network F<sup>T</sup> using softmax at temperature T on the dataset with soft labels (X,F(X)).
+-Train another network F<sup>T</sup> using softmax at temperature T on the dataset with soft labels (X,F(X)).
 We refer the model F<sup>T</sup> as the distilled model.
-    - Use the distilled network F<sup>T</sup> with softmax at temperature 1, which is denoted as F<sup>1</sup> during prediction on test data X<sub>Test</sub>(or adversarial examples).
+-Use the distilled network F<sup>T</sup> with softmax at temperature 1, which is denoted as F<sup>1</sup> during prediction on test data X<sub>Test</sub>(or adversarial examples).

 ## Results